cw-ansible/cw.ramdisk/README.md

   STRONGLY DISCOURAGED FOR SECURITY REASONS SINCE THE PASSPHRASE WILL BE READABLE FROM `/proc/cmdline`.

-If you are booting from a local drive, you need to pass either a `tmpfs_boot_uuid` or `tmpfs_boot` to the kernel in order to find the `/boot`.
+If you are booting from a local drive, you need to pass a `tmpfs_boot` variable to the kernel in order to find the `/boot`.
 The *RAMdisk* image is searched into the `tmpfs/${ROOT}`. if the file you passed on the kernel parameter is not found, a fallback image is searched into the *tmpfs* directory of the boot partition.
 If no fallback file is found, the system tries to boot from the standard local method.
 If the standard local method fails, the system panics.

 ## Additional kernel parameters